rhysmoggs/ms3-final-cocktails/README.md

 Following are the original [User Stories](#user-stories) set out in the early design stages of the project.
 They were individually tested to see if each goal was satisfied against the completed project.

 #### As a New User :
-* I want to to be able to access and play quiz on the device I'm using.
+* I want to to be able to access and view the website on the device I'm using.
     - The quiz has been tested for ease of access and responsiveness on dozens of devices (handheld devices such as mobile phones and tablets, laptops, desktop computers and larger Samsung TVs) and is fully responsible from at least a minimum of 320px up to at least 1200px.
 See [here](#further-testing) for more testing related tasks.
-* I want to to be able to play with ease.
+* I want to to be able to navigate the website with ease..
     - Part of the biggest draw to quiz by nature is their simplicity and easy of use.
 The quiz is a click-and-play format and the interactive prompts and layout make it very clear to understand for any first-time user.
-* I want to to be able to understand the quiz immediately.
+* I want to to be able to understand the website immediately.
     - The style and layout, along with the interactive features and prompts enable first-time users to understand the quiz, the theme and it's purpose.
-* I want to to be able to access instructions if need be.
+* I want to to be able to view guidence or some form of help if needs be.
     - The How to Play [button](#how-to-play) is clear and obvious from the first screen the user is presented with.
 A minimal styling setup and only 4 buttons ensure that information is displayed clearly and to not overwhelm users.
 All instructions are found after clicking on this button.
-* I want to to be able to contact the quiz developers if I wish to.
+* I want to to be able to contact the website developers if I wish to.
     - The Contact [button](#contact) is clear and obvious from the first screen the user is presented with.
 A minimal styling setup and only 4 buttons ensure that information is displayed clearly and to not overwhelm users.
 All contact information is found after clicking on this button.
-* I want there to be plenty of variety.
+* I want a reason to return.
-    - Thanks to the API automatically generating questions from a deep database and also having the answers randomly ordered from the 4 possible choice-containers, the variety and quiz is never the same.
+    - The ability for the user to view cocktail the entire libraby of cocktail recipes is a reason to return.
+The option to register and share their own is another.
+The very likely possibility for new recipes to be added by other users is too.

 #### As a Returning User :
 * I want to find information about the developer's background, their story and growth.
-    - The Contact [button](#contact) provides links to all the developers social media [links](#contact) (twitter, YouTube, instagram and LinkedIn).
+    - The social media links found on the footer [footer](#footer) of every page provides links to all of the developers social media [links](#contact) (instagram, facebook, twitter, tikitok and LinkedIn).
 The contact information can be found on those platforms.
-For example the developers contact information is on each profile of these social media websites, there are YouTube vlogs of the company's developing stage, snippets of inside-info on instagram and all professional history and access via LinkedIn.
+For example the developers contact information is on each profile of these social media websites e.g. there tikitoks of the developing stage, snippets of inside-info on instagram stories and all professional history and access via LinkedIn.
 * I want to find the best way to get in contact with the company with any questions I may have.
-    - Once the Contact [button](#contact) is clicked., it provides links to all the developers social media links (twitter, YouTube, instagram and LinkedIn).
-The contact information can be found on those platforms and provides a quick and direct link to the users queries.
+    - The contact information can be found on the social media platforms, linked in the footer of each page.
+They provide a quick and direct link to the website's developer.
 * I want to be able to contact the company in many different ways.
-    - Once the Contact [button](#contact) is clicked, it gives access to 4 social media options the user can choose to contact the developer through.
+    - The footer links gives access to 5 social media options the user can choose to contact the developer through.
-* I want to be able to view my high scores.
+* I want to be able to view my own cocktail recipes.
     - Once the High Scores [button](#high-scores) is clicked, it gives access to the high scores list, with a maximum of 5 user names and scores capable of being displayed.
-* I want to be able to save my score after the quiz.
+* I want to be able to add my own cocktail recipes.
     - After completing all 10 questions, the quiz displays the [end screen](#the-end-screen) to the user.
 Here, the user can choose to enter their name in the prompted [input field](#input) and the previously disabled Save [button](#save-button) is made clickable.
 If clicked, the user name is saved to the High Scores list if it made the top 5 high scores.
-* I want to to be able to access and play the quiz on a range of devices/browsers.
+* I want to to be able to access and view the website on a range of devices/browsers.
     - The quiz has been tested for ease of access and responsiveness on dozens of devices (handheld devices such as mobile phones and tablets, laptops, desktop computers and larger Samsung TVs) and is fully responsible from at least a minimum of 320px up to at least 1200px. it also works on multiple browsers as stated [here](#further-testing).

 ## Google Chrome Lighthouse Test